dlandon/zoneminder.machine.learning/README.md

 Changes:
 2018-02-06
-- Add access using https.
+- Add ssl certificate to zmNinja and apache for access using https.
 A self signed certificate is genereated and can be replaced if you want to supply your own certificate.

 2018-02-04
 - Add zmNinja Event Notification Server for zmNinja on iOS and Android devices.